howerj/libforth/readme.md

         : word immediate ... ;

-This behavior will not be changed.
+This behavior will not be changed for the foreseeable future, although it is the biggest difference.

-* recursion
+* recursion and definition hiding

 A word can be called immediately before the terminating semi-colon has been reached, in the middle of a word definition.
 This makes the recurse keyword